Coedpoeth United F.C.

+As at start of 2024-25 season, the club is now up to 21 teams and over 300 registered players and has achieved the Silver Accreditation award.

 Early history

 The first football club in Coedpoeth was Lloftwen, of whom there are reports in January 1878.
-The next club in the village was Equitable who formed around 1880, and folded around 1884.
+The next club in the village was Equitable formed around 1880, and folded around 1884.
 Equitable entered the Welsh Cup in 1881.
-A club called Coedpoeth also existed at the same time and competed in the Welsh Cup from 1882–1884.
-Given that both these clubs seem to have appeared and disappeared at the same times, it is possible that they were the same club, using interchangeable names depending on the reporter.
+A club called Coedpoeth also existed at the same time and competed in the Welsh Cup from 1882 to 1884.
+Given that both these clubs seem to have appeared and disappeared at the same time, it is possible that they were the same club, using interchangeable names depending on the reporter.

-In 1884 there are reports of a team called White Stars (Coedpoeth), whilst in 1887 there are reports of a team called North End (Coedpoeth) who played at a ground called The Terrace.
+In 1883-84 there are reports of a team called White Stars (Coedpoeth) who played near the City Arms in Minera.
+In 1887 there are reports of a team called North End (Coedpoeth) who played at a ground called The Terrace.

 The short-lived Minera Rovers and Minera Victoria (named for a neighbouring village) contested the Welsh Amateur Cup in 1890 and 1891.
 By 1892 Adwy United had emerged to represent the area.
 Adwy United reached the semi-final of the Welsh Amateur Cup in 1895.
 By 1898 they were joined in the Denbighshire League by another local team, Minera St Marys.
 Minera St Marys only lasted one season in this competition, taking on the fixtures of Cerney Swifts and finishing second from bottom.

 Adwy United were more competitive in the Denbighshire League, finishing third in 1899.
 They also won the St Martins Cup, beating St Martins 5–0 at The Racecourse, Wrexham.
 There are reports of Adwy United playing in "the same coloured jerseys" as Chirk.
 Whilst this does not provide a definite answer on what colours Adwy United wore, it is documented that Chirk played in white and blue.

 Adwy United withdrew from the Denbighshire League in 1900 and merged with Coedpoeth Victoria to form Adwy Victoria.
 This team finished second in the Denbighshire League in 1901.

 Coedpoeth United were first mentioned in 1907 when they joined the Wrexham & District League.
 They finished second in the Second Division and were promoted to the First Division for the 1908–09 season, when they finished third.
 The 1908–09 season also saw the introduction of a Coedpoeth United Reserves team in the Second Division, who were joined in the league by another team from the village, Coedpoeth St Davids.
 In 1909 the team also reached the final of the Denbighshire & Flintshire Charity Cup, and St Martins Cup.
 Coedpoeth United withdrew from the Wrexham & District League in 1910.

 This is the last record of any football teams in Coedpoeth prior to World War One.